-DVDL is a networked agency led by David van der Leer.
-Depending on each project’s needs, we bring together a steady group of experienced professionals for forecasting, research, concept development, project management, space programming, editorial, and graphic design work.
+DVDL is an international strategy agency led by David van der Leer.
+Depending on each project’s needs, we bring together a group of experienced professionals for concept development, forecasting, research, project management, space programming, editorial, and graphic design work.

 David van der Leer, is a forecaster, educator, moderator, researcher, strategist, and writer.
 David’s passion is reinventing the institutions and public spaces of yesterday—and dreaming up the most inspirational institutions of tomorrow—through excellent design and interdisciplinary programs.
 David founded DVDL in 2018 after having worked and consulted with institutions, government agencies, corporations, and individuals for 15 years.

 Learn more about David’s background, collaborations, and recognitions here.

 Elissa Black has over twenty years’ experience leading innovative international cultural initiatives for museums and global corporate brands around the world.
 Elissa, with a depth of experience in international cultural strategy, has worked with artists, curators, cultural organizations and partners across the globe, realizing multifaceted creative projects exploring the potentialities of culture and community.
 She holds a MA in Arts Administration from Columbia University, and a BA in Arts Critical Theory and JD from the University of Sydney, Australia.